Skip to main content

 An MRI of the brain takes 30 to 60 minutes, depending on the sequences ordered and whether contrast is used.
 Patients with claustrophobia can ask for an open or wide-bore MRI, and some imaging centers offer mild sedation for very anxious patients.

-An MRI will find almost all brain tumors larger than a few millimeters, especially with contrast.
+An MRI will find almost all brain tumors larger than a few millimeters, particularly with contrast.
 It is the gold standard for tumor evaluation and is far more sensitive than CT.
 Contrast highlights areas where the tumor disrupts the blood-brain barrier.

 You may or may not need contrast for a brain MRI depending on the question.
 Migraines, routine memory evaluation, and sinus disease usually do not need contrast.
 Suspected tumors, infections, MS, or post-surgical changes usually do.

-Gadolinium contrast is safe for most patients, but it can build up in tissues over many scans, especially in patients with kidney disease.
+Gadolinium contrast is safe for most patients, but it can build up in tissues over many scans, particularly in patients with kidney disease.
 Severe allergic reactions are rare but possible.
 We use the smallest effective dose and choose newer macrocyclic agents whenever possible.

 You may not be able to have an MRI with certain metal implants, including some pacemakers, cochlear implants, neurostimulators, and older aneurysm clips.
 Always tell the imaging team about every implant, tattoo, or shrapnel before the scan, and bring an MRI safety card if you have one.